ABrisset/google_suggest_scraper/README.md

-# Google Suggests Scraper
+# Google Suggest Scraper

-A Ruby command line to tool to scrape Google Suggests
+A Ruby command line to tool to scrape Google Suggest

 ## Installation